rjseymour66/rjseymour66.github.io/content/en/docs/linux/network-connections.md

 Legacy tool, captures network data on the system and can do rudimentary packet decoding, packet filtering.

-### wireshark and tshark

-Wireshark is the GUI version of tshark, which performs advanced network packet analysis.

 ## Exploring network issues

 When you run into issues, develop a troubleshooting plan: